sfc-gh-jhansen/tko-data-engineering/README.md

         ```

 # Running the Demo
-Here are a few tips/ticks for running the demo:
+Here are a few tips/ticks for running the demo; which is run from the QuickStart linked above:

 * For each Python step, run the script through a terminal
     * For best results, open a terminal in VS Code